QBiz Leads AI

 Is your information identical everywhere the engine looks?

 When your practice name, address, phone number, opening hours and service list disagree across the web, the engine cannot tell which version is true, and it tends to settle on a practice whose facts it trusts instead.
-This is dull admin that quietly decides a great deal.
-One lingering old phone number on a directory, a set of former opening hours on another, a previous practice name surviving somewhere: each one is a reason for the engine to doubt you.
-One version of your facts, repeated identically everywhere, removes that doubt.
+That reconciliation is dull admin, and it quietly settles a surprising amount.
+A stray old phone number on one directory, hours from last year on the next, a name you used to trade under still live on a third: every one of them gives the engine grounds to doubt you.
+One fact, written the same way in every place, takes that doubt away.

 Are your reviews recent, specific, and spread across more than one platform?